BentHaase/cornways-game_of_life/README.md

 ## Compile and run

-Compiling requires gcc in a recent version.
+Compiling requires a recent version of gcc.

 ```
 git clone https://github.com/BentHaase/cornways-game_of_life.git